35 Secrets Your Dentist Won’t Tell You

 Here’s the deal with bad breath…

 Brushing doesn’t go deep enough into the gums to reach the plaque that causes bad breath.
 You need to floss every day and get a cleaning every few months.
 If you do all that and still have bad breath, I start looking into diet and checking for health problems.—Ned Windmiller, DDS, general dentist, Stillwater, Minnesota.
-Here are 12 more reasons you could have bad breath.
+Here are some remedies for bad breath.

 Mouthwash isn’t all it’s cracked up to be

-A mouthwash with alcohol dries out your mouth—you’ll smell nice and minty for a half hour, but then the bad breath comes back worse than ever.—Gary Herskovits, DDS, family dentist, Brooklyn, New York
+A mouthwash with alcohol dries out your mouth—you’ll smell nice and minty for a half hour, but then the bad breath can come back.—Gary Herskovits, DDS, family dentist, Brooklyn, New York

 Don’t stress about germs on your toothbrush

 There’s no reason to sanitize a toothbrush unless you’re sharing it with other people.
 Those UV devices and other germ zappers are totally unnecessary.—Joel Slaven, DDS.
+The exception: Replace your toothbrush if you’ve been sick.
 Are you making these teeth brushing mistakes?

 Know what’s in your toothpaste

 There’s a limit to what toothpaste can do.
 New whitening formula?
-It can get rid of surface stains, but it can’t whiten like a bleach.—Careen Young, DDS, prosthodontist, Beverly Hills, California
+It can get rid of surface stains, but it can’t whiten like a bleach.—Careen Young, DDS, prosthodontist, Beverly Hills, California.
+It also can’t get rid of those ridges you might see—learn more about mamelon teeth and what you can do about them.

 Get an electric toothbrush already!